gvwilson/thirdbit/src/fiction/iffy/index.md

 to make sense of the reflexes and attitudes of some long-gone soldier?

-By the time Aunt Naggie joined her a portable railgun squatted beside a pair of steel-gray capacitors.
+By the time Aunt Naggie joined her a portable railgun squatted beside a pair of steel-gray capacitors, its empty packing case serving as an improvised bench for the Marines.
 Half a dozen rocket lances stood ready on slender posts like flamingoes from Iffy's bird book.
 Drones the size of seagulls patrolled overhead,